AStoychev/python_oop_training/README.md

 This are some SoftUni OOP Exams.

-I use them to practice my OOP knowledge.
+I use them to practice my OOP knowledge!